-The Arbitrator may determine his own procedures in accordance with the Labour Relations Code and shall give full opportunity to all parties to present evidence and make representations.
-He shall hear and determine the difference or allegation and shall make every effort to render a decision within thirty (30) days of his first meeting.
+The Arbitrator may determine their own procedures in accordance with the Labour Relations Code and shall give full opportunity to all parties to present evidence and make representations.
+They shall hear and determine the difference or allegation and shall make every effort to render a decision within thirty (30) days of their first meeting.